Portage at Dolan Falls Devils River Texas Fly Fishing Guides

 or four clients with this package.

-popular trip...
-We have a fully guided fly fishing float
+Our most popular trip...
+We have a fully guided fly fishing

-trip we're offering in our 14 foot deluxe rafts.
-This trip is based out of a 20,000 acre ranch with many miles of Devils River
+float trip we're offering in our 14 foot deluxe rafts.
+This trip is based out of a 20,000 acre ranch with many miles of Devils

-frontage.
+River frontage.
 It offers sight casting opportunities to trophy largemouth and smallmouth bass.
-These are day trips
+These are day

 are responsible for their own lodging and evening meals.
 There are numerous new, clean inns at Del Rio including Holiday